NitroNils/InfiniTime/doc/gettingStarted/Applications.md

 ![2 UI](/doc/gettingStarted/AppsScreenshots/2048.png)
 - This app does not allow you to swipe from the top to exit, use the side button instead.
 - Play a game of 2048.
-- Swipe up, down, left, or right tomove the tiles.
+- Swipe up, down, left, or right to move the tiles.
 - When two tiles with the same number run into each other, they will add together.
 - Goal: Don't let the screen fill up with tiles, and get to the 2048 tile to win.